 #EBCMgt

-Find the project OSF folder here: https://doi.org/10.17605/OSF.IO/D26UV
+Project OSF folder here: https://doi.org/10.17605/OSF.IO/D26UV

 van Veggel, N., Howlett, P. and Engward, H. (2022) '“Finding balance through compromising”.
 A grounded theory explaining evidence-based practice by course leaders in a small-specialist land-based higher education institution'.
 BELMAS Annual Conference 2022, The Hilton, Liverpool, 8-10 July 2022.
 LINK